 How to Calculate and Maximize Your Tri Axle Dumper Truck Load Capacity

-To get the most out of your tri axle dumper truck load capacity, you need to know its volume and weight limits.
-Genron International Trade’s trucks are made to handle both safely and efficiently.
-Here’s how to figure out and use your truck’s full potential.
+Maximizing the load capacity of your tri axle dumper truck starts with understanding its volume and weight limits.
+At Genron International Trade, our trucks are designed to handle heavy loads safely and efficiently.
+Here’s a step-by-step guide to help you unlock your truck’s full potential.

-To find the volume, measure your dump bed’s inside dimensions.
-Multiply length (ft) × width (ft) × height (ft), then divide by 27 to get cubic yards.
-For example, a bed that’s 16ft × 7ft × 5ft can hold about 19.6 cubic yards, though practical limits often range from 10–18 yd³ due to load height restrictions.
+To calculate the volume, measure the internal dimensions of your dump bed.
+Multiply the length (ft) × width (ft) × height (ft), then divide the result by 27 to convert it into cubic yards.
+For instance, a dump bed measuring 16ft × 7ft × 5ft has a theoretical capacity of about 19.6 cubic yards.
+However, practical limits often range between 10–18 cubic yards due to load height restrictions and safety considerations.

 Loading Techniques to Optimize Hauling Potential